 - Cost: €21 ($23.60) for the experience tour and 2 Heinekens (Get a €3 discount if you book online).

 - Food nearby: Raw Herring is said to be something that every traveler should try, so we suggest heading over to Herring Stall Jonk to try some!

 While our morning was all about viewpoints, our afternoon is pretty much all about beer!
 Something Amsterdammers actually know quite a bit about.

 Set in Heineken’s first ever brewery, The Heineken Experience is a top attraction in Amsterdam.
-Run by local Amsterdammers, the tour offered will not only give you insights into Heineken’s past, and how they became the much-loved beer that they are now but will also let you see how they are made.
+Run by local Amsterdammers, the tour offered will not only give you insights into Heineken’s past, and how they became the much-loved beer that they are now but will also let you see how it is made.

 While the actual brewery was closed down years ago, due to it being too small for demand, it has been transformed into a true beer experience.
 You can take a group guided tour, or set off on your own self-guided tour of the brewery.
-After the tour everyone sits down for a Heineken or two, good company and a few laughs!
+After the tour everyone sits down for a Heineken or two and a few laughs!

 Insider Tip: You can book a combo ticket from the A’Dam Lookout which includes a canal ride from the lookout to The Heineken Experience.
 These depart at hourly intervals, so you could do this first, and then make your way to Brouwerij ‘t IJ.

-- Why it’s awesome: Embrace the Netherlands’ tolerance of human traits as you wander through this provocative neighborhood.
+- Why it’s awesome: Embrace the Netherlands’ famed tolerance and liberalism as you wander through this provocative neighborhood.

 - Cost: Only pay for entrance to places, drinks and bars, and food at restaurants.

 - Food nearby: There are many different eateries scattered along the streets.
 From pastry house to pancake places, fish shops and even fine dining restaurants, take your pick as you amble along!